CahanLab/PySingleCellNet/README.md

 Below is a brief tutorial that shows you how to use SCN.
 In this example, we train a classifier based on mouse lung cells, we assess the performance of the classifier on held out data, then we apply the classifier to analyze indepdendent mouse lung data.

 #### Training data
 SCN has to be trainined on well-annotated reference data.
-In this example, we use data geernated as part of the Tabula Muris (Senis) project.
+In this example, we use data generated as part of the Tabula Muris (Senis) project.
 Specifically, we use the droplet lung data.
 We have compiled several other training data sets as listed below.

 [Lung training data](https://cnobjects.s3.amazonaws.com/singleCellNet/pySCN/training/adLung_TabSen_100920.h5ad)